andypike/Experiments/Twatter/README.markdown

     ruby twatter.rb

-Twatter is my very first Ruby application so it probably isn't written the best way, so any comments are welcome.
+Twatter is my very first Ruby application so it probably isn't written the best way, so any comments are welcome (please go easy on me).
+There are no tests as yet, I'm learning the language first ;o)

 You can contact me via Twitter: @andypike